 - Cramping abdominal pain (often periumbilical or in the lower abdomen)

-- Lactose tolerance test: Following the administration of lactose, the normal rise in blood glucose levels is pathologically reduced and symptoms appear → rarely used, as the test has low sensitivity and specificity.
+- Lactose tolerance test: Following the administration of lactose, the normal rise in blood glucose levels is pathologically reduced (< 20 mg/dL over 2 hours) and symptoms appear (rarely used, as the test has low sensitivity and specificity)

 - Trial lactose‑free diet: to see if symptoms resolve

-- Biopsy of the small intestine: : qualitative and quantitative assessment of lactase via an endoscopic tissue biopsy (conclusive, although rarely used).
-Histologic analysis shows normal intestinal architecture.
+- Biopsy of the small intestine: qualitative and quantitative assessment of lactase via endoscopic tissue biopsy (conclusive, but rarely used, as the test is more invasive than other tests).

 - Reactions are either IgE‑mediated (e.g., cow's milk allergy) or non‑IgE‑mediated